jharring9/ByteBracket/README.md

 ## Build Scripts

+### `npm run start`

+_For development only._ Builds the app and runs a development server on port 8080.
+Creates a proxy to the production backend server to test against real data.

+### `npm run build`

+_For production only._ Bundles the webapp and outputs it to the `build` folder.

 ### `npm run tailwind`

 Builds and minifies the tailwind css file.

-### `npm run start`
+Not required for local development, as it is included in the `npm run start` command.

-*For development only.* builds the app and runs a development server on port 8080.

-### `npm run build`

-*For production only.* bundles the webapp and outputs it to the `build` folder.